An Alarming Nuisance! – Why Is My Smoke Alarm Beeping For No Reason?

 Section 4.17 of Australian Standard 3786:2014 requires all smoke alarms to have protection against foreign bodies, so that a sphere of diameter larger than 1.3mm cannot pass into the sensor chamber – this protection is provided by way of an internal mesh screen.
 Despite this requirement it is still possible that very tiny insects (smaller than 1.3mm) could enter the smoke alarm and by doing so interfere with the photoelectric sensor.
 One tip to reduce this likelihood is to wipe the ceiling perimeter around your smoke alarm with surface insect spray (being very careful not to allow the insect spray itself to touch the alarm as this may affect the internal sensors).

-A build-up of dust in the air may also affect your smoke alarm.
+A build-up of dust in the air may also affect your interconnected smoke alarms.
 If dust particles enter the internal chamber they will interfere with the photoelectric light beam and trigger nuisance alarms.
-We recommend cleaning your smoke alarms regularly by gently vacuuming around them with a soft brush attachment from your vacuum cleaner.
-Cleaning your smoke alarms in this way may remove any cobwebs which could also prevent pests from entering the alarm.
-Be cognisant of any activities in the home which may create excess dust – for example renovations, or shaking out old dusty blankets or doonas in a room which has a smoke alarm installed.
+We recommend cleaning your interconnected smoke alarms regularly by gently vacuuming around them with a soft brush attachment from your vacuum cleaner.
+Cleaning your interconnected smoke alarms in this way may remove any cobwebs which could also prevent pests from entering the alarm.
+Be cognisant of any activities in the home which may create excess dust – for example renovations, or shaking out old dusty blankets or doonas in a room which has a photoelectric smoke alarm installed.

 It is true that whilst many house fires start in the kitchen, installing an alarm in the kitchen may also elicit many nuisance alarms and start the smoke alarm beeping unnecessarily.
 It doesn’t matter what brand of smoke detector you have, if you install it too close to the kitchen stovetop or oven it will activate when smoke particles are emitted from the cooking food (after all, the smoke alarm is just doing what it is designed to do).
 When cooking, be sure to use the oven exhaust fan or rangehood to draw smoky air particles away from the vicinity of your smoke alarm.
 If the problem persists, consider repositioning the alarm further away from the cooking appliance.